Manually Install SharePoint Products on Windows Server for Team Foundation Server

 If you install the Enterprise Edition of either Microsoft Office SharePoint Server 2007 or SharePoint Server 2010, then after you provision SharePoint, you must configure additional SharePoint settings before dashboards will function.
 You should make these configurations before you connect the portal to TFS.
 For more information, see Configure the Enterprise Editions of SharePoint Server 2010 or Office SharePoint Server 2007 for Dashboard Compatibility.
 If you’re not using an Enterprise Edition of these SharePoint Products, ignore this bullet.

 If you install SharePoint Products on a remote server (a server that is not running TFS), you must meet all the requirements in the previous bullets (provision SharePoint, make any Enterprise edition dashboard configurations necessary), and you must install the TFS Extensions for SharePoint on the server that is running SharePoint.
-For more information, see How to: Install Remote SharePoint Products for Team Foundation Server.
+For more information, see How to: Set Up Remote SharePoint Products for Team Foundation Server.
 If you’re installing SharePoint on the same server as TFS, ignore this bullet.

 ¹The TFS installation wizards provision SharePoint Foundation 2010 automatically during installation of SharePoint.